-Age Range
+Age range

-The consensus statements developed in this study define the age range for questioning as 12-55 y.
-There are a very small number of cases of individuals under the age of 12 y or over 55 y becoming pregnant.
-Australian birth statistics for 2012 show the total number of births at 309,582, with 405 (0.13%) from mothers aged 15 and under, and only 45 (0.01%) from mothers 50 y and over (Table 2) (11).
-These numbers include only the number of live births, not the number of miscarriages or induced abortions.
-Medicare Australia statistics for item 35643, "Evacuation of the Contents of the Gravid Uterus by Curettage or Suction Curettage," show that in 2012 there were over 61,500 terminations performed in Australia, with 7,145 of these performed in women aged 19 y or less and 15,020 in women 35 y or more.
-The actual number of induced abortions performed is difficult to calculate because Medicare data do not include information on patients admitted to the hospital and because it is estimated that approximately 15% of private patients do not claim a Medicare benefit (12).
-These factors, and the aggregation of data for ages 15 y and under, make it difficult to calculate the number of pregnancies in very young teenage girls.
-However, assuming a worst-case scenario in which all of the 7,145 terminations in the group 19 y old or less were conducted on teenagers under the age of 15 y, the estimated number of pregnancies in girls under 15 y old accounts for less than 2.5% of all pregnancies.
+The consensus statements developed in this study define the age range for questioning as 12-55 years.
+There are a very small number of cases of females under the age of 12 years or over 55 years becoming pregnant.
+Australian birth statistics for 2012 show the total number of births at 309,582, with 405 (0.13%) from mothers aged 15 and under, and only 45 (0.01%) from mothers 50 years and over (Table 2) (11).
+These numbers only include the number of live births and do not include the number of miscarriages or induced abortions.
+Medicare Australia statistics for Item number 35643 Evacuation of the contents of the gravid uterus by curettage or suction curettage show that in 2012 there were over 61500 terminations performed in Australia, with 7145 of these performed in women aged 19 years or less and 15020 in women 35 years or more.
+The actual number of induced abortions performed is difficult to calculate because Medicare data does not include information on patients admitted to hospital and because it is estimated that approximately 15% of private patients do not claim a Medicare benefit (12).
+These factors, and the aggregation of data for ages 15 and under, make it difficult to calculate the number of pregnancies in very young teenage girls.
+However, assuming a worst case scenario where all of the 7145 terminations in the 19 years or less age group were conducted on teenagers under the age of 15, the estimated number of pregnancies in under 15 year olds accounts for less than 2.5% of all pregnancies.